 3. Bring your item to the front desk on the main floor of the library.
 Present your Stetson ID to check it out.

-There are four options for saving the items you find in OneSearch: Cite, Link, Email, and Save.
-You can access these options in your items box on the search results page or on the availability panel, as shown below.
+There are three options for saving the items you find in OneSearch: Cite, Share (via link or email), and Save.
+You can access these options in your items box on the search results page or on the item detail page, as shown below.

 Sometimes, you'll find books or articles in OneSearch that the duPont-Ball Library does not have.
 In this case, you can request to borrow a copy from another library through a service called Interlibrary Loan.
 There's an Interlibrary Loan request form right inside OneSearch.
 When you find a source we don't have, just click on the green button labeled Request Item through Interlibrary Loan and fill out the form that opens up.